MicrosoftDocs/azure-docs/articles/spatial-anchors/concepts/authentication.md

 ## Role-based access control

-To help control the level of access granted to applications, services or Azure AD users of your service, the following roles have been created for you to assign as needed against your Azure Spatial Anchors accounts:
+To help you control the level of access granted to applications, services, or Azure AD users of your service, you can assign these pre-existing roles as needed against your Azure Spatial Anchors accounts:

-- **Spatial Anchors Account Owner**: applications or users that have this role are able to create spatial anchors, query for them, and delete them.
-When you authenticate to your account using account keys, the **Spatial Anchors Account Owner** role is assigned to the authenticated principal.
+- **Spatial Anchors Account Owner**.
+Applications or users that have this role can create spatial anchors, query for them, and delete them.
+When you authenticate to your account by using account keys, the Spatial Anchors Account Owner role is assigned to the authenticated principal.
-- **Spatial Anchors Account Contributor**: applications or users that have this role are able to create spatial anchors, query for them, but cannot delete them.
+- **Spatial Anchors Account Contributor**.
+Applications or users that have this role can create spatial anchors and query for them, but they can't delete them.
-- **Spatial Anchors Account Reader**: applications or users that have this role are only able to query for spatial anchors, but cannot create new ones, delete existing ones, or update metadata on spatial anchors.
-This is typically used for applications where some users curate the environment, while others can only recall anchors previously placed in that environment.
+- **Spatial Anchors Account Reader**.
+Applications or users that have this role can only query for spatial anchors.
+They can't create new ones, delete existing ones, or update metadata on them.
+This role is typically used for applications where some users curate the environment but others can only recall anchors previously placed in the environment.

 ## Next steps

-Create your first app with Azure Spatial Anchors.
+Create your first app with Azure Spatial Anchors:

 > [!div class="nextstepaction"]
 > [Unity (HoloLens)](../quickstarts/get-started-unity-hololens.md)